+How Short Should My Grass Be Cut?
 One of the easiest ways to add curb appeal to a home is with a beautiful lawn.
-However, many people are not aware that there is actually more to keeping a lawn healthy than just fertilizer and water.
-With a combination of proper additives, fertilizer, and care, you can have a picture-perfect lawn in as little as one season.
-An important aspect of lawn care is knowing just how short you need to cut your grass.
+However, many people are unaware that there is more to keeping a lawn healthy than just fertilizer and water.
+With proper additives, fertilizer, and care, you can have a picture-perfect lawn in as little as one season.
+An important aspect of lawn care is knowing how short you need to cut your grass.

 The Ideal Height for Cut Grass